Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool returns connection status and URLs, and specifies different outputs for connected vs. missing credentials.
-This distinguishes it from sibling tools like authenticate or provider_status.
+The description clearly states the tool returns connection status and URLs, with specific details about different scenarios.
+It distinguishes itself from sibling tools like 'authenticate' by focusing on status retrieval rather than initiating authentication.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.